uw-madison-show/wisc-po/README.md

 `git clone git@github.com:uw-madison-show/wisc-po.git`

-Finally to install other required dependencies, navigate into the `wisc-po` directory and then type in the following commands:
+Finally to install other required dependencies, navigate into the `wisc-po/src` directory and then type in the following commands:

 - `npm install`
 - `bower install`

-All dependencies have now been set up.
+This will install local dependencies.
+Now all dependencies have been set up.

 Building the Site
 -----